sbraz/check_smart/README.md

 ./check_smart.py -D /dev/sda /dev/sdb
 ```

-Symlinks are also followed, so the following trick can be used
+Symlinks are also resolved, so the following trick can be used
 to make sure we are opening the same disk across reboots:
 ```
 ./check_smart.py -D /dev/disk/by-id/ata-*<device serial>